 The concepts we will learn here are independent of the operating system.
 In fact, they are independent even of the bash user-interface, and will transfer easily to shell and other command-line user-interfaces or command interpreters.

-bash-scope Post-Quiz

 Select and Right Menu